 The Preferred Candidate List Included (bit 0) field indicates whether the BSS transition candidate list included in this frame is a preferred candidate list or a list of known BSS transition candidates.
 The Preferred Candidate List Included bit setequal to 0 indicates that the receiving STA or non-AP MLD can ignore the BSS Transition Candidate List Entries field (see 11.21.7.3 (BSS transition management request)).
 The Preferred Candidate List Included bit setequal to 1 indicates that the sender expects the receiving STA or non-AP MLD to process this frame.

 The Abridged (bit 1) field indicates to the recipient of the frame the intended treatment of all BSSIDs or AP MLDs not listed in the BSS Transition Candidate List Entries field.
-The AP or AP MLD sets the Abridged bit in the Request Mode field to 1 when a preference value of 0 is assigned to all BSSIDs or
+The AP or AP MLD sets the Abridged bit in the Request Mode field to 1 when a preference value of 0 is assigned:

+to all BSSIDs or

 AP MLDs that do not appear in the BSS Transition Candidate List or

 AP MLDs with requested links that are not recommended in the BSS Transition Candidate List.

-The AP or AP MLD sets the Abridged bit in the Request Mode field to 0 when the AP or AP MLD has no recom- mendation for or against any BSSID or
+The AP or AP MLD sets the Abridged bit in the Request Mode field to 0 when the:

+AP or AP MLD has no recom- mendation for or against any BSSID or

-AP MLD not present in the BSS Transition Candidate List Entries field or
+AP MLD is not present in the BSS Transition Candidate List Entries field or

 AP MLDs with requested links that are not recommended in the BSS Transition Candidate List.

 The Disassociation Imminent (bit 2) field indicates whether the STA or the non-AP MLD will be disassociated from the current AP or AP MLD.
 The value 1 in the Disassociation Imminent bit in the Request Mode field indicates that the STA or the non-AP MLD is to be disassociated from the cur- rent AP or AP MLD, while the value 0 indicates that disassociation from the AP or AP MLD is not imminent.

+(#23073)For a non-MLD STA, the BSS Termination Included field indicates whether the BSS Termination Duration field is included and the termination behavior of the BSS.
+A value of 0 in the BSS Termination Included field in the Request Mode field indicates that no BSS termination duration information is included in the BSS Transition Management Request frame.
+A value of 1 in the BSS Termination Included field in the Request Mode field indicates all the following:

+BSS termination duration information is included in the BSS Transition Management Request frame

+The corresponding BSS is shutting down

+All the non-AP STAs associated with the AP corresponding to this BSS will be disassociated.

+(#23073)For an MLD STA, the termination of the one or more BSS(s) corresponding to the APs affiliated with the AP MLD are defined by the BSS Termination Included field and the Link Removal Imminent field in the Request Mode field as indicated in Table XXX (BSS Termination Included and Link Removal Imminent fields encoding).

+Table XXX— BSS Termination Included and Link Removal Imminent fields encoding